waleedwaseem/ProductBox-Frontend-Challenge/README.md

 {"id":5,"name":"Cookie Jar","price":"25","img":"./img/cookies.jpg"}]
 ```

 You must have noticed that from the top endpoints there is no mention of a cart.
 This is because I want you to implement the cart entirely in the front end.
-I suggest that you use browser local storage managed by an AngularJS Service.
+I suggest that you use [browser local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 Requirements
 ------------